SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 that no one has ever observed.
 Basically New Ageism.
 But dressed up as black tie respectable science.
 It's gross.

+It is gross because physics is a special science --- because it is a science.
+Do not corrupt it you nerds.
+Physics concerns bjective components of reality.
+It does not touch the subjective.
+I am only *defining* "Physics" here.
+You must appreciate.
+I'm not saying the idiots can't have their own definitions.
+I am instead claiming what I define as physics makes a science of physics possible, and theirs does not.

 That's a spiritual argument against that crowd.
 Do not ask me to debunk them using facts and logic.
 It cannot be done.
 The whole point of all this is that subjectivity is private, it is not communicable.
 What we communicate to each other about our inner